ING Asia life insurance sale shifts into top gear

 By Denny Thomas

-HONG KONG Global insurers Manulife Financial Corp (MFC.TO), Metlife (MET.N) and Prudential Financial Corp (PRU.N) are among suitors expected to place first-round bids on Friday to buy ING Groep's ING.AS Asia life insurance unit in a deal worth about $6.5 billion to $7 billion, sources familiar with the matter said.
+HONG KONG, May 18 Global insurers Manulife Financial Corp, Metlife and Prudential Financial Corp are among suitors expected to place first-round bids on Friday to buy ING Groep's Asia life insurance unit in a deal worth about $6.5 billion to $7 billion, sources familiar with the matter said.

 ING sent out a dozen information memorandums for its insurance business, which spans southeast Asia and includes operations in Japan and South Korea.
-A winning bid by a larger insurer could introduce more competition into Asia's rapidly growing life insurance market, currently dominated by AIA Group Ltd (1299.HK) and British insurer Prudential plc (PRU.L).
+A winning bid by a larger insurer could introduce more competition into Asia's rapidly growing life insurance market, currently dominated by AIA Group Ltd and British insurer Prudential plc.

-AIA, part-owned by AIG (AIG.N), is among the Asian bidders expected to participate in the auction.
-Other suitors include South Korea's KB Financial Group (105560.KS), Korea Life Insurance Co (088350.KS), Canada's Sun Life Financial Inc (SLF.TO), Switzerland's Zurich Insurance Group ZURN.VX and Italy's Generali (GASI.MI).
+AIA, part-owned by AIG, is among the Asian bidders expected to participate in the auction.
+Other suitors include South Korea's KB Financial Group, Korea Life Insurance Co, Canada's Sun Life Financial Inc , Switzerland's Zurich Insurance Group and Italy's Generali.

 U.S. private equity fund J.C.
 Flowers & Co is one of a handful of buyout shops interested in the process, sources said.

-But some suitors are getting cold feet, as evident by Samsung Life Insurance's (032830.KS) decision on Thursday to pull out of the race at the last minute.
+But some suitors are getting cold feet, as evident by Samsung Life Insurance's decision on Thursday to pull out of the race at the last minute..

 RARE ASSET